dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

 > [!Note]
 > Not all configs in `docfx.json` are counted in when calculating the config hash.
-The below table lists all the configs that matters.
+The below table lists configs that are ignored.
+> Property              | Description
+> --------------------- | ------------------------------------------------------------------------
+> Files                 | the file collection that is included in docfx.json, namely `files`
+> OutputBaseDir         | the base directory of output, namely `dest`
+> ChangesFile           | the changes file
+> MaxParallelism        | max parallelism
+> VersionName           | version name
+> ForceRebuild          | whether to force rebuild
+> ForcePostProcess      | whether to force post processor
+> LruSize               | lru size

 2. The processor supports incremental.